livener-dev/tech-test-csharp/README.md

 * **Testing:** How well you've covered key functionality with unit tests.
 * **Web API:** Functionality and JSON structure.

-**Note:** A working solution is required to proceed to the in person part of our interview.
+**Note:** A working solution is required to proceed to the in-person stage of the interview.

 To ensure a smooth transition to the second part of the interview, please pay close attention to the `/api/loganalysis` endpoint.
 Your working solution here is essential for the next steps.
 Please double-check that it's functioning as expected!